woodward/vim-flashcards/vim/Misc.md

 :{range}!sort      ⮂  Sort using the Unix sort :{range}!sort -r   ⮂  Sort in reverse using the Unix sort

-:wa  ⮂  Write all changed files (save all changes), and keep working :qa  ⮂  Close all buffers and exit
+:wa     ⮂  Write all changed files (save all changes), and keep working :qa[!]  ⮂  Close all buffers and exit (! loses the current edits)

 ctrl-v and then shift-i  ⮂  Go into insert mode in column mode.
 Kind of bogus; doesn't show you the changes while they are happening